Johnny Johnson (American football): High school and college

 He prepped at Santa Cruz High School.
 Johnson attended and graduated from San Jose State University.
-For the San Jose State Spartans basketball team, Johnson played twelve games as a basketball player after a large majority of the team walked off and refused to play under coach Bill Berry, accusing him of "mental cruelty".
 With 1,219 yards rushing and 61 catches in receiving, Johnson was considered among the top 20 college football players in the United States in 1988.
-After five games into his senior season, Johnson was dismissed from the team for missing practices and team meetings.
-Johnson's reasoning for missing practices was to help take care of his mother in the aftermath of the 1989 Loma Prieta earthquake, but because telephone lines were down across the area, there wasn't much of a way for Johnson to communicate to his head coach Claude Gilbert.
+After five games into his senior season, Johnson was kicked off team for missing practices and team meetings.
+Johnson's reasoning for missing practices was to care for his mother in the aftermath of the 1989 Loma Prieta earthquake, but because telephone lines were down across the area he had no way to communicate with head coach Claude Gilbert.
 Gilbert however claimed that Johnson had already skipped 2:00pm practice anyway to attend Game 3 of the 1989 World Series.
-Nevertheless, his dismissal from the Spartans football program dropped Johnson's draft stock all the way to the 169th pick in the 1990 NFL draft by the Phoenix Cardinals.
+Nevertheless, his dismissal from the Spartans football program dropped Johnson's draft stock down to the 169th pick in the 1990 NFL draft by the Phoenix Cardinals.
+In addition to football, Johnson also played twelve games for the San Jose State Spartans basketball team after a majority of the team walked off and refused to play under coach Bill Berry, accusing him of "mental cruelty".